GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 - Display description: A portal for an API key protected proxy
 - Require developers to specify a callback URL: Keep deselected (unchecked)
 - Audience: Anonymous users (anyone can view)
-- API product image: Image of your choice
+- API product image: Image of your choice (optional)
 - API documentation: Use the [integrated-developer-portal.yaml](integrated-developer-portal.yaml) OpenAPI document from this repo:
+    - If you ran the deployment script from Cloud Shell:
+        - Navigate back to Cloud Shell
+        - Open integrated-developer-portal.yaml & downlod it to your local computer.
+No need to update file content as it was already updated when running the deployment script.
+    - Otherwise, do the following:
-    - Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer.
-If you ran the deployment script from Cloud Shell, then download the file from your Shell editor.
-Otherwise, you will need to manually update the file to replace "\[APIGEE_HOST\]" with your own Apigee host.
+        - Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer
+        - Open the file and replace "\[APIGEE_HOST\]" with your own Apigee host/domain.
-    - Upload your updated integrated-developer-portal.yaml as API documentation
+    - Upload your updated integrated-developer-portal.yaml file as API documentation
 6. Scroll up and click save

 ## Test Integrated Developer Portal

 Now that we have a developer portal, let's walk through its workflow.
-First we'll create our create our developer account and sign in, then we'll make an Apigee app complete with a client id and secret, and finally we'll use the client id to authorize our requests and test our API.
+First we'll create our developer account and sign in, then we'll make an Apigee app complete with a client id and secret, and finally we'll use the client id to authorize our requests and test our API.
 To do so, follow the steps below:

 1. Navigate to your newly created portal.
 Portals > Sample Integrated Developer Portal
 2. Enter the portal by clicking the Live Portal button at the top right, or with the following URL: https://\[APIGEE-ORG\]-sampleintegrateddeveloperportal.apigee.io